vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 end
 ```

 The `YIELD` pauses current layer, starts solving whatever queries you pushed, and then resumes the paused layer.
 One example is DNSSEC, where you need a DNSKEY to verify signatures.
-Or use only `NS` records that have a `SOA`.
+Or to answer only `NS` records, for which a `SOA` exists.

 ```lua
 if state == kres.YIELD then